 "Are you ok, Natsuki?"

 We just have this, huh?
 Now that I think about it, I never really cared about the now.
 I was so focused on regaining—avenging—my past.
 I never saw what was in front of me, even when there was a prize offered.
-Come to think about it—I think most of the HiME were like that.
+Come to think of it—I think most of the HiME were like that.
 Mai was probably the only one of us who ever really considered the end result.
-Despite the fact we fought in the Carnival, no one really fought for the prize that Nagi told us about.
+Despite the fact that we fought in the Carnival, no one really fought for the prize that Nagi told us about.
 We all just fought from a gut reaction—of wanting to protect what we had—not what we could have.
-I guess you couldn't blame us since none of knew what the power was given to us was for until it was too late.
+I guess you couldn't blame us since none of us knew what the power that was given to us was for until it was too late.

-"Do you regret not taking the offer?"
+"Do you regret not taking Kanzaki's offer?"